Luke Knepper, Field Services Manager, talks about his interesting experience working a project site near the North Pole in the dead of winter.

 TRS: Were there times when you were the only person on site?

 Luke: Yeah, we implemented the “lone worker” policy.
-I had to check in with either Patrick (Joyce, Project Manager,) or Lynette (Stauch, Senior Project Manager) on an agreed upon schedule.
+I had to check in with either Patrick (Joyce, Project Manager,) or Lynette (Stauch, former Senior Project Manager) on an agreed upon schedule.

 When we were doing something that was a little bit more technical, I would check in every half hour.
 If I was going outside, I would text to say I was going outside in the cold weather.